mfueller/vrep_youbot_example/README.md

 $ make
 ```

-To run the example run `$ ./example`
+To run the example use `$ ./example`

 ### Python

-1. Make sure the remote API libraries are compiled:
+1. You should make sure the remote API libraries are compiled.
+  Check [this](http://www.coppeliarobotics.com/helpFiles/en/remoteApiClientSide.htm).
+You will have to run something along the lines of:
   ```
   $ cd /opt/v-rep/programming/remoteApiBindings/lib
   $ make